The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Global Business Innovation and Network (GBIN)

-I was born and raised in King/Pierce county and currently reside in Lakewood.
-I have 5 kids and 5 grandkids plus 3 extra teenagers currently that are now my bonus children.
-We have a few cats and 2 dogs, and the strays seem to adopt us.
-I currently work full time as an office manager and accounts receivable for a pest control company in Seattle, but my passion is to work with youth and families that are in the foster care system, domestic violence and trafficking victims.
+I was born and raised in King/Pierce County and currently reside in Lakewood, Washington.
+I have five kids and five grandkids, plus three extra teenagers that are now my “bonus children.”
+We have a few cats and two dogs, too.
+I currently work full-time as an office manager and in accounts receivable for a pest control company in Seattle.
+My passion, however, is working with youth and families navigating the foster care system, as well as with survivors of domestic violence and trafficking.
 I am thinking about the law clerk program in Washington as an option instead of law school.
 One of my goals is to become a guardian ad litem.
-When we have actual free time, we enjoy getting out into nature and walking barefoot in the sand or going on no destination road trips and discovering new places.

 I can’t wait to get to know everyone!
 If you ever need advice, a quick chat, or just a listening ear, feel free to reach out anytime.
-I try to live my life by one simple idea: we must come together to build a better world for our future and the generations to follow.
-My favorite quote,
+I try to live my life with one simple idea in mind—that we must come together to build a better world for the generations that follow ours.
+I’m inspired by my favorite Dr. Suess quote: “unless someone like you cares a whole awful lot, nothing is going to get better.
+It’s not.”

 Jocelyn Bray